 Mechanical hazard - risk of damage to the hot runner.
 Use a brass rod to protect the manifold plate and nozzle from damage.

-- 10. Break the resin around the nozzle housing with a side impact against the nozzle flange at the manifold face. - 11.
-Pull the nozzle stack assembly out of the manifold pocket and disassemble.
+10. Break the resin around the nozzle housing with a side impact against the nozzle flange at the manifold face.